Burari deaths

-The Burari deaths were a ritual mass suicide of eleven family members of the Chundawat family from Burari, Delhi, India, in 2018.
+The Burari deaths were a ritual mass suicide of eleven family members from Burari, India, in 2018.
 Ten people—ranging in age from 15 to 57 years old—were found hanged, while the oldest family member, the 80-year-old grandmother, was strangled.
 The bodies were found on 1 July 2018, in the early morning after the deaths.
 The police have ruled the deaths were motivated by shared psychosis.

 Background

-The Chundawat family also known as the Bhatia family, had lived in the three-story house in Burari's Sant Nagar neighbourhood for around twenty years, after moving from their native town in Tohana, Haryana.
+The Chandawat family had lived in the three-story house in Burari's Sant Nagar neighbourhood for around twenty years, after moving from their native town in Tohana, Haryana.
 The family ran a grocery shop and a plywood business in the area.
 The family consisted of: